Is White Noise Bad Or Good For Sleeping?

 The white noise machine, however, can provide a greater range of frequencies.
 It also is easier to use than hooking up speakers and playing a sound file on some speakers.

-The noise machines are good for babies, for people who want to drown out a snoring spouse, for people who have apartments with thin walls, or even for old dogs that bark randomly during the middle of the night.
+The noise machines are good for babies, for people who want to drown out a snoring spouse, for people who have apartments with thin walls, or even for old dogs who bark randomly during the middle of the night.
 Product reviews are full of people singing their praises.
 A dedicated white noise machine can give you the flexibility you don’t get from a fan.

 If you’re living in a densely populated area, a white noise machine can help salvage that last precious bit of sleep after those who get up at a different time start stirring.